martharobinson/switching_talk/PITCHME.md

 +++?image=figures/retina_circuit.png&size=contain
 <!-- .slide: data-background-transition="none" -->

----
+Note:
+Just keep on to 3 key ideas:
+The retina needs to operate and signal meaningfully over a large range of environmental light levels The retina has two main classes of input cells: rod and cone photoreceptors, that are specialised to dim light and bright light
+Rod pathway is "parasitic" on cone pathway via AII cells.

-@title[Classical understanding: On vs OFF channels] Separation into ON and OFF channels by receptor expression + anatomy
+Classically, retina is thought to be separated into ON and OFF channels, is by receptor expression and by anatomy

 ---